kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 ### N-Dimensional Rolling Update Algorithm

-During a rolling update, the controller replaces one set of role replicas with another.
-The replicas being replaced form the old side.
-The replacement replicas form the new side.
+During a rolling update, the controller replaces one revision with the target revision.
+The revision currently being replaced is the active old revision.
+Its replicas form the old side of the fractional plan, and the target revision's replicas form the new side.
 Each role is one dimension.
-The old side shrinks to zero while the new side grows to its target.
+The active old revision shrinks to zero while the target revision grows.

 When no old revision is serving, the controller reconciles the current revision directly.
 This does not imply that the workloads are already stable or Ready: the controller may still need to create or scale their LWS objects.

 Each managed LWS stores an `initial-replicas` annotation.
-The annotation records the baseline used by the controller if that revision becomes old.
-The revision selected by the current DisaggregatedSet template is the target revision.
-Replica-only changes and external-scaler changes keep its annotation aligned with its target replica count.
-After that revision's rollout completes, the annotation matches its replica count.
-That value becomes `initialOld` when a later rollout starts.
-If a new revision interrupts the rollout before completion, the annotation instead preserves the interrupted revision's intended replica count: the number of replicas it would have reached if its rollout had completed.
+While a revision is current, replica-only changes and external-scaler changes keep this value aligned with the revision's target replica count.
+When a newer revision makes it old, the value freezes and becomes that revision's `initialOld` baseline while the controller drains it.
+The LWS is deleted after it reaches zero and the target revision is Ready.
+If another revision interrupts its rollout, the annotation preserves the replica count it was intended to reach rather than its partially created Spec.

-Suppose a rollout from revision A to revision B is interrupted by revision C. Both A and B are old while C rolls out.
-B was created to replace A, so their `initial-replicas` values describe the same role capacity.
-For each role, `initialOld` is the larger value from A and B, rather than their sum.

-`oldSpec` is the total number of old replicas that are currently requested.
-It adds the current Specs across A and B because all of those replicas use cluster capacity until they are drained.

 If an old LWS does not have a valid `initial-replicas` annotation, the controller stores its current Spec as the best available fallback before draining it.
+An explicit annotation value of `0` is valid and is not treated as missing.

+Suppose a rollout from revision A to revision B is interrupted by revision C. Both A and B are now old.
+The controller processes only one of them at a time.
+A revision with no Ready replicas is selected first because removing it cannot reduce serving capacity.
+Otherwise, the newest old revision is selected, so B is drained before A.

+While B is active, A is parked and remains unchanged.
+Fractional planning uses B's own `initial-replicas` value as `initialOld` and B's current Spec as `activeOldSpec`.
+Ready replicas in A reduce how much of C is needed during this phase.
+After B reaches zero, A becomes active and the controller plans the A to C phase.
+The controller never combines the `initial-replicas` values from A and B.

+Parking does not remove A from safety accounting. `oldSpec` and `oldReady` sum the observed values across A and B because both revisions still occupy capacity and may serve traffic.
+Surge and availability limits use those aggregate values and C's full desired target.

 Within each side, the planner uses discrete linear interpolation.
 Every role uses the same progress fraction.
 The resulting replica counts are rounded up to whole numbers.

 Each side measures progress on its own fractional scale.
-For one side, `roleReplicaCounts` is the list of replica counts for its roles. `positiveRoleReplicaCounts` is the same list without roles whose replica count is zero.
+For one side, `roleReplicaCounts` is the list of replica counts for its roles.
+A count can be zero when the whole DisaggregatedSet is scaled to zero, or when a role exists on only one side of the rollout because it was added or removed. `positiveRoleReplicaCounts` excludes those zero counts because they do not define a fractional window.

 ```
 fractionalStepCount      = max(roleReplicaCounts)